puzzle/ops-techlab-rancher/labs/35_certificaterotation.md

 ![Rotate certificate - all services](../resources/images/rotatecertificatedialog.png)

 Click on Save to rotate the certificates.
+The cluster will go into update mode, wait until the cluster is ready again.

-Again, beaware, after the certificates are rotated, the Kubernetes components are automatically restarted.
+Beaware, after the certificates are rotated, the Kubernetes components are automatically restarted.
 You should do this inside a maintenance window.

 **End of Lab 3.5**